Long Beach Polytechnic High School

 Long Beach Polytechnic High School, founded in 1895 as Long Beach High School, is a four-year public high school located at 1600 Atlantic Avenue in Long Beach, California, United States.
 The school serves portions of Long Beach, including Bixby Knolls, and some parts of the cities of Signal Hill and Lakewood.
 Polytechnic (more commonly known as Poly) is the flagship high school of the Long Beach Unified School District.
 It is a large urban high school with about 4,000 students.

 Polytechnic has long been distinguished in both academics and athletics.
 The PACE (Program of Accelerated Curricular Experiences, founded in 1975 by Dr. Nancy Gray, a teacher and administrator for the Long Beach School system), and the CIC (Center of International Curriculum) magnet programs boast more total University of California admissions than any other high school in California.
 In 2005, Sports Illustrated magazine named Polytechnic the "Sports School of the Century," in recognition of the school's badminton, baseball, basketball, football, track, cross country, swimming, water polo, volleyball, wrestling, tennis, golf, and softball teams.
 Polytechnic has also received numerous prizes for its music program, including six Grammy Awards, two of them being "golden signature" Grammy Awards.
-Long Beach Poly has sent more players to the NFL than any other high school in the country, sending over 60 throughout the history of the school.
+Long Beach Poly has sent over 60 football players to the NFL throughout the history of the school.
 Long Beach Poly was also ranked number one in a list of the best high school athletic programs in the nation by Sports Illustrated.